An Academic Mentor Is A(n)

 - On test day, sit in the front of the classroom so as not to be distracted by other students.

-20. Sometimes a student may get emotional and need more help than you, as a study skills consultant, can provide.
+20. Counseling Center: Sometimes a student may get emotional and need more help than you, as an Academic Mentor, can provide.
 In cases such as these, it may be a good idea to discreetly suggest the Counseling Center (located on the 2nd floor of DePaolo Hall) as a resource.